No reviews

 Smell and taste

 The aromas of a peppercorn are released as soon as the peppercorn is ground.
-Therefore, do not cook the voatsiperifery for too long, even though it is known to retain the aromas for a long time.
+Therefore, do not cook the voatsiperifery for too long, even though it is known to retain its aromas for a long time.

 Tip: combine this pepper with pear or pear pie!
 And definitely worth it, with goat cheese!